RedRyan5154/panik-engine/README.md

 THE python game engine

-The panik-engine was built around pygame fixing small mistakes that often unexperienced pygame developers do that feed on performance.
-With panik-engine, you will finish your first project in no time with the help of pre-made game object classes such as Sprites with collision.
+The panik-engine was built around the excelent pygame-ce library.
+It provides a simple yer powerful set of tools to make game development fast and simple.

 ---